 Awais Bhatti is a former student of CARE High School #1 and the Access to English Language Program.
 After completing his matriculation from CARE 1, he continued his education at Punjab College with assistance from CARE’s scholarship program.
 Later he obtained a Bsc from Government College Lahore and applied for masters following which he was offered a job as a Biology professor at Punjab College.
 Within a few months, he was promoted and is currently the Head of Biology Department.
 He is now pursuing MPhil at the University of Punjab.

-Muhammad studied at City District Government Boys High School Harbanspura.
-He obtained First position in his Matriculation (Science) board exam.
-He received a B.A. in English Language and Literature and a B. ED from the Access Micro Scholarship Program.
-He worked as an Access TA at CARE from 2008 to 2010, and an Assistant in the Access Department for three months.
-He’s also worked as an Access Trainer and Teacher while employed at CARE.
-He’s currently a History and Geography teacher at the International School in KSA.
+Muhammad studied at City District Government Boys High School Harbanspura and obtained First position in his Matriculation (Science) board exam.
+He received a B.A. in English Language & Literature and a B. ED from the Access Micro Scholarship Program.
+He worked as an Access TA at CARE from 2008 to 2010 and an Assistant in the Access Department for three months.
+He also worked as an Access Trainer and Teacher while employed at CARE.
+Currently, he is working as a History and Geography teacher at the International School in KSA.

 Abubakar completed his Matriculation from New Lahore Cantt Public High School in Harbunspura.
-He obtained a B.S. in Math and Computers from the Pakistan Military Academy (PMA).
-He did his FSc from Islamia College Civil Lines, Lahore.
-He attended CARE’s Access to English Program in 2008.
-He is currently a Captain in the Pakistan Army.
-He believes that CARE’s Access program was one of the most “fruitful” things that ever happened to him.
-“It provided me with the right ambiance to enhance myself,” he said.
+He obtained a B.S. in Math and Computers from the Pakistan Military Academy (PMA) and did FSc from Islamia College Civil Lines, Lahore.
+He attended CARE’s Access to English Program in 2008 and regards the program as one of the most “fruitful” things that ever happened to him.
+Currently, he is a Captain in the Pakistan Army.